 How To Care For 14k Gold

-14k gold, although not the softest and most fragile of precious metals, still requires some care.
-If you choose to wear your 14k gold jewelry on a daily basis, there are a few tips that will help keep your favorite pieces looking great and lasting for a lifetime.
+Although not the softest and most fragile of precious metals, 14k gold still requires some care on your side.
+A few tips will help keep your favorite pieces looking great and lasting for a lifetime, even with everyday wear.

 - Tip #2: Avoid chlorine at all costs when wearing 14k gold jewelry!
 Chlorine will weaken your metal and can eventually cause major damage to your ring.
-Take off your fine jewelry when swimming or if you’re around harsh chemicals in general.
+If you can manage, don’t wear your fine jewelry when swimming or if you’re around harsh chemicals in general.

 Is 14k gold the best for engagement rings?

-Although not the softest metal, if you wear 14k gold avoid handling harsh chemicals (like chlorine or bleach), remove your rings during high impact sports or activities, and take your ring to get professionally cleaned once a year, and do light cleanings yourself at home to keep your ring looking new!
+Although not the softest metal, if you wear 14k gold, avoid handling harsh chemicals (like chlorine or bleach), remove your rings during high-impact sports or activities, and take your ring to get professionally cleaned once a year.
+We also recommend doing light cleanings yourself at home to keep your ring looking new!

 What is the difference between 14k, 18k, and 24k gold?

 The difference between 14, 18, and 24 karat gold is the amount of pure gold present.
 Any 14k gold jewelry has about 58% pure gold, and 18k jewelry has about 75% pure gold.